yesyinka/blog_source/_posts/2013-11-10-digging-up-django-class-based-views-2.markdown

 So if we want to change the name of the parameter we can simply define the `pk_url_kwarg` of our class and provide a regex that extract the primary key with the new name.
 For example `url(r'^(?P<key>\d+)/$',` extracts it with the name `key`, so we will define `pk_url_kwarg = 'key'` in our class.

-So from this quick exploration we learned that `DetailView`:
+From this quick exploration we learned that a class inheriting from `DetailView`:

-* provides a context whit the `object` key initialized to a single object
+* provides a context with the `object` key initialized to a single object
 * **must** be configured with a `model` class attribute, to know what objects to extract
 * **can** be configured with a `queryset` class attribute, to refine the set of objects where the single object is extracted from
 * **must** be called from a URL that includes a regexp that extracts the primary key of the searched object as `pk`